oneblock-ai/1block.ai/blog/index.md

 ### What is 1Block.AI

 **1Block.AI** is an open-source, cloud-native LLMOps platform that fosters innovation in LLMs and generative AI applications.
-It is built on top of cutting-edge technologies such as [Kubernetes](https://kubernetes.io/), [Ray.io](https://ray.io/), [LangChain](https://python.langchain.com/docs/get_started/introduction), etc., and designed to be cloud-agnostic and ML framework agnostic.
+It is built on top of cutting-edge technologies such as [Kubernetes](https://kubernetes.io/), [Ray.io](https://ray.io/), [vLLM](https://docs.vllm.ai/en/latest/index.html), etc., and designed to be cloud-agnostic and ML framework agnostic.

 Projects like Ray(also KubeRay), and LangChain are excellent open-source projects for ML lifecycle management and can be served as the core components of the LLMOps.
 For instance, Ray offers powerful distributed computing capabilities and a comprehensive ML computing framework, forming a powerful ML foundation for the platform.
-However, they lack a unified solution for multi-cluster management, multi-tenancy, cost control, data privacy protection, resource versioning, etc.
+However, they lack a unified solution for cluster management, multi-tenancy, cost control, data privacy protection, resource versioning, etc.
 These aspects need addressing in other components of the LLMOps platform.
 In essence, we believe a user-friendly LLMOps platform should encompass:

 - **Cost-effectiveness and Data Privacy**: The platform must be open-source, feature a distributed architecture, and support private deployment.